Anne Emery

-Anne Emery is a Canadian writer of murder mystery novels.
+Anne Emery is a Canadian writer of murder mystery novels and a lawyer.
 Emery has been awarded the 2019 Arthur Ellis Award for Best Novel, silver medal in the 2011 Independent Publisher Book Awards, and the 2007 Arthur Ellis Award for Best First Novel.

-Emery, a lawyer from Halifax, Nova Scotia, graduated from St. Francis Xavier University and Dalhousie Law School.
-She has published ten novels in her Collins-Burke mystery series, which features Monty Collins, a Hallifax lawyer, and Father Brennan Burke, a Catholic priest and choirmaster.
+In 2023, Emery's novel Fenian Street was shortlisted for the Crime Writers of Canada Whodunit Award for Best Traditional Mystery.
+She has published twelve novels in her Collins-Burke mystery series, which features Monty Collins, a Hallifax lawyer, and Father Brennan Burke, a Catholic priest and choirmaster, and a stand-alone novel.

+Personal life

+Emery was raised in Moncton, New Brunswick in an Irish Catholic family.
+She graduated from St. Francis Xavier University and Dalhousie Law School.
+During the lockdowns of the COVID-19 pandemic, Emery walked every street on the Halifax peninsula, crossing off the final street in September 2020.